11 Best Places in Florida to Visit – A Resident’s List

 We like Jupiter because –

-• within a few miles are many attractions from the Everglades to famed locations around the Miami/Ft.
+Within a few miles are many attractions from the Everglades to the famed locations around the Miami/Ft.
 Lauderdale area.

-Jupiter has a famed lighthouse that has been protecting mariners since 1856.
-The Jupiter Inlet Lighthouse and Museum provide visitors with the challenges of keeping a lighthouse operating for over a century and a half.
+Jupiter has a historical lighthouse that has been protecting mariners since 1856.
+The Jupiter Inlet Lighthouse and Museum provides visitors with the challenges of keeping a lighthouse operating for over a century and a half.
 This attraction and the Riverwalk along the Intracoastal are two of our favorite things to do in Jupiter.

-Jupiter is fortunate with a vibrant restaurant scene.
+Jupiter is fortunate to have a vibrant restaurant scene.
 Several eateries are owned by the stars living in the area.
 One of our favorites is right on the inlet.
 The Square Grouper has stunning views, great food and a quirky atmosphere welcoming to everyone.

 Hotels and Yachts Line the Waterfront in Jupiter